 By: Brian Jardine -

-Despite the high rate of obesity in the US, the majority of Americans do not use fitness centers and gyms to lose weight.
-According to the CDC, approximately one third of the citizens in the United States are obese.
-That is more than 92 million overw...
+Despite a growing rate of obesity in the United States, many Americans continue to ignore gyms and fitness centers as a viable means to lose weight.
+According to the CDC, approximately one-third of the citizens in the United States are obese.
+That me...

 By: C.A.
 Perez -